-23. DATA PROJECTORS:
+25. DATA PROJECTORS:

-Data projector installations as outlined below shall be provided in classrooms in primary schools.
+Two different types of data projector installations as outlined below shall be provided in post primary schools.

-The school authorities will be responsible for purchasing data projectors and having them installed by others.
+The school authorities will be responsible for purchasing and having the data projectors installed by others.
 They are not part of the contract for a new school or extension.